johnly83/weatherLondon/README.md

 # openWeather
-Get a weather data when user entered city names.
+Get a weather data when users entered city names.

 Tools and Packages used:
 - Atom